Gates was a captive mine of American Steel and Wire Co. It was

 Former Union Supply Company store and patch houses.
 Though Gates was founded in 1907, this company

 store may have been constructed at a later date.
-It is simalar to one that was at Palmer, PA and is still in existence at Filbert, PA.
+It is simalar to the store that was at Palmer, Pa and also the one I photographed at Filbert, Pa.

 Gates duplex patch houses, with the Nemacolin gob pile in the background.
 Two or three of the patch houses